Rhetos/HttpNotifications/Readme.md

 Naming convention: event should be named in passive form, since it represents something that happened, for example "Bookstore_Book_Inserted".

+Avoid returning IEnumerable<T> and LINQ queries as an event data, in order to simplify serialization/deserialization.
+Use ICollection<T>, List<T> or an array instead.

 # Rhetos.HttpNotifications

 ## Installation and configuration